2 own-goals send Atlanta United to 3-0 win over LA Galaxy

+“This is the goal,” first-year coach Frank de Boer said.
+“We want to be on top.
+We want to be the hunted.”

-United, pulling even with Philadelphia at 39 points, stretched its home unbeaten streak to 10 games in a matchup between two of the league’s top teams.
+United (12-9-3) pulled even with Philadelphia at 39 points, stretching its home unbeaten streak to 10 games in a matchup between two of the league’s top teams.
 Atlanta has never allowed a goal to the Galaxy, recording three straight shutouts since entering the league in 2017.

-With the upper deck opened up and another MLS record crowd of 72,548 cheering on United, the home team responded with one of its best performances in what has been an up-and-down season under first-year coach Frank de Boer.
+With the upper deck opened up and another MLS record crowd of 72,548 rocking Mercedes-Benz Stadium, the home team responded with one of its best performances in what has been an up-and-down season.

 In the 23rd minute, Florentin Pogba retrieved a long ball at the Atlanta end of the field and worked it up to Ezequiel Barco racing through the midfield.
 Barco slid a nifty pass to Pity Martinez, who broke into the clear down the right side.
 Martinez tried to work the ball in front, where both Barco and Josef Martinez were lurking, but the pass struck defender Dave Romney, sliding across the area on his back, and deflected past helpless goalkeeper David Bingham.